The Effect of No-Shows and How to Deal with It

-Well, there are lots of strategies to lower your no-show rate.
-We’ve developed a No-Show Playbook to provide clinics with a set of “plays” to use in reducing no-show rates.
-(You can find it in Tools section of this website.)
+Well, there are lots of strategies on how to improve appointment scheduling.
+We’ve developed a No-Show Playbook to provide clinics with a set of “plays” on how to deal with no-show patients that are proven to be the solution for reducing no-show rates.
+(You can find it in the Tools section of this website.)

 What is a Play?